jantznick/stagehand/docs/architecture.md

 ## System Overview

-The application will be structured as a monorepo containing two main packages:
+The application will be structured as a monorepo containing three main packages:

 1.  **`packages/api` (Backend):** A Node.js application using the Express.js framework.
 Its responsibilities include:
     *   Providing a secure RESTful API for all data operations.